raviqqe/loscore/README.md

 Yet another utility library for [the Web APIs][web-api] in TypeScript.

-Before using this library, also consider using [Lodash][lodash] v5.
+Before using this library, also consider using [Lodash][lodash] v5 (not officially published yet as of 2023/11/11.)

 ## Background